Remembering When I Used to Walk to School

-This is an interesting way to reminisce with recreating a real-life experience that brings back childhood memories.
+This is an interesting way to recreate a real-life experience that brings back childhood memories.

 The goal of this article is to give you an idea of how you can get in touch with your past thoughts by taking a walk in the neighborhood where you once grew up.